dotnet/docs/docs/framework/ui-automation/implementing-the-ui-automation-dock-control-pattern.md

 -   Controls are docked relative to each other based on their current z-order; the higher their z-order placement, the farther they are placed from the specified edge of the docking container.

 -   If the docking container is resized, any docked controls within the container will be repositioned flush to the same edge to which they were originally docked.
 The docked controls will also resize to fill any space within the container according to the docking behavior of their <xref:System.Windows.Automation.DockPosition>.
-For example, if <xref:System.Windows.Automation.DockPosition> is specified, the left and right sides of the control will expand to fill any available space.
-If <xref:System.Windows.Automation.DockPosition> is specified, all four sides of the control will expand to fill any available space.
+For example, if <xref:System.Windows.Automation.DockPosition.Top> is specified, the left and right sides of the control will expand to fill any available space.
+If <xref:System.Windows.Automation.DockPosition.Fill> is specified, all four sides of the control will expand to fill any available space.

 -   On a multi-monitor system, controls should dock to the left or right side of the current monitor.
 If that is not possible, they should dock to the left side of the leftmost monitor or the right side of the rightmost monitor.